Best Things To Do in Galway, Ireland

 #7 Walk Under the Spanish Arch

-#8 Discover the Latin Quarter
+#8 Discover Galway Latin Quarter

-The district stretches from The Long Walk and Spanish Arch north to O’Brien’s Bridge and east to Buttermilk Lane.
-The best streets to discover in the Latin District are the lively Quay Street, the quaint Kirwan’s Lane and Druid Lane.
+The best streets to discover in the Latin District are the lively Quay Street, the quaint Kirwan’s Lane and atmospheric Druid Lane.

-A fascinating archeological site, the Hall of the Red Earl was only discovered in 1997 during renovation works on the Custom House.
+This fascinating archeological site was only discovered in 1997 during renovation works on the Custom House.

 Dating to the 13th century, the original structure served as a municipal building, where they collected taxes, held court and hosted events.
-Although the outline of the building is all that remains, archaeologists found more than 11,000 artifacts at the site.

 #10 Learn the Legend of the Claddagh Ring

 The Irish Claddagh Ring – which features a heart held by hands and topped with a crown – is one of the most iconic symbols of Galway.
-Based on popular legend, the ring was first made by a goldsmith who lived in Claddagh, a small fishing village just across the River Corrib.

 #12 Look Up at Lynch’s Castle

-The Galway Castle is currently being used to house the AIB Bank.
-Visitors can look up at the Lynch Castle from the outside or step inside during normal banking hours to catch a peek of the architecture.
-It’s one of the unique Galway, Ireland things to do!
+Several generations of the family lived in the dwelling, but it is currently an AIB Bank.
+You can look up from the outside or step inside during opening hours to catch a peek of the architecture.

 #13 See the Lynch Memorial Window

-As the tale goes, in 1493, James Lynch Fitz Stephen – the mayor at the time – had a son who was convicted of murder, a crime which was punishable by death.
-The mayor took it upon himself to dole out the punishment and hung his own son from the window.
-Many believe that this is where the word ‘lynching’ originates.
+As the tale goes, in 1493 James Lynch Fitz Stephen – the mayor at the time – had a son who was convicted of murder, which was punishable by death.

 #14 Visit St. Nicholas Medieval Parish Church

 The interior is adorned with memorials and the graveyard has headstones that date to the 13th century.
 However, the site is most well-known as the place Christopher Columbus prayed in 1477 during his visit.
-Keep in mind, it is only open limited hours and there is a small fee to enter.

-#15 Wander the River Corrib Riverside Path
+#15 Wander the Corrib Riverside Path

-#16 Step Inside the Galway Cathedral
+#16 Step Inside Galway Cathedral

 #17 Experience Galway’s Westend